Veterans benefits and resources

 After enrolling for VA healthcare, you may be eligible for non-VA care in your local community.
 Based on Choice Program eligibility criteria, veterans can request to receive care in their local community.
 After receiving approval from VA, you will be contacted to schedule an appointment.
 The VA Choice Program is administered by TriWest Healthcare Alliance and more information can be found on the TriWest website.

 Check out the links below for information on eligibility and services.
 For questions about programs not listed or other information contact VA directly.

 VA transition assistance resources can help military personnel, veterans, and family members plan and prepare for life once military service ends.
 Access the link above or contact the Veterans Success Specialist directly for assistance with transition issues and concerns.

 The eBenefits web portal allows veterans and family members to explore, apply for benefits, manage benefits, track your claim status, print benefit verification letters, and more.
-Checkout the eBenefits Factsheet for more information or register for an account online.
+Register for an account online.

 Veterans can control their VA healthcare via the MyHealtheVet website.
 The online portal allows veterans to order prescriptions, email care providers, access medical records and view appointments.
 Veterans can also request appointments using VA's scheduling app.